tardate/LittleArduinoProjects/Electronics101/VoltageControlledOscillator/README.md

 In practice (both on a breadboard for initial tests, and then finally on protoboard) I was unable to achieve the 14MHz oscillation originally intended for this circuit.
 However by replacing the 1µH inductor with 10µH, I was able to get a nice stable oscillator at 5.46MHz (with no varicap voltage applied), and a varicap tuning range of a quite sizable 0.35MHz.

-I suspect to get 14MHz I need a construction with a better ground plane and perhaps shielding (w2aew used Manhattan-style on a solid copper PCB for 14MHz).
-I will probably come back to try this at some point.
+See below for a section on "Rebuilt for 14MHz" where I tweak the circuit to achieve the originally intended frequency.

 ### Performance